bosch-io/iot-things-examples/digitaltwin-example/README.md

 ## Introduction

-A digital twin is an orchestration of many (all) aspects of an IoT device/product asset in order to get to a unified and simplified model and API to work with this IoT asset.
+A digital twin is an orchestration of many (all) aspects of an IoT device/product asset in order to get to an unified and simplified model and API to work with this IoT asset.
-Each digital twin is represented as Thing in Eclipe Ditto and the aspects a represented as Features within this Thing.\
+Each digital twin is represented as Thing in Eclipse Ditto and the aspects a represented as Features within this Thing.\
 Some of these Features represent a state with properties, others represent an interface to some functionality (e.g. operations or events), and some are both.

 Normally there are "contracts" that define the structure of the state and/or the interfaces of functionality.
 These contracts are defined using Eclipse Vorto by describing Function Blocks.
 Some Features may also be "free form", i.e. there is no "written" contract that defines its state/functionality.